Woman looking down

 The Onizuka Center for International Astronomy

-Situated 9,200 feet up the side of the mountain, the Onizuka Center for International Astronomy lies just before the paved road turns to gravel.
-Named for Ellison Onizuka, the Hawaiian-born Astronaut who lost his life in the Challenger space shuttle disaster, the visitor center offers an astronomy video, souvenirs (where else can you buy a Hawaiian ice scraper?), snacks and beverages.
+Perched 9,200 feet up the mountain, the Onizuka Center for International Astronomy is named after Ellison Onizuka, the Hawaii-born astronaut who lost his life in the Challenger space shuttle disaster.
+The visitor center is open 365-days-a-year with restrooms, snacks, and fun souvenirs like Hawaiian ice scrapers.

 Visiting the Mauna Kea Summit